Mike-pw/hashnode-backups/cl2qq47g3020aianva5imcica.md

-## Replace koa-shopify-graphql-proxy when Migrating to Cookie-less Auth
+## Replace koa-shopify-graphql-proxy when going Cookie-less

 Recently I was migrating an embedded Shopify app from cookie based authentication to use [session tokens](https://shopify.dev/apps/auth/oauth/session-tokens).
 The app was using [koa-shopify-graphql-proxy](https://www.npmjs.com/package/@shopify/koa-shopify-graphql-proxy) to proxy requests from the frontend, to Shopify's GraphQL API.
 I wanted to use [shopify-api](https://www.npmjs.com/package/@shopify/shopify-api) instead.